Last Updated on

-The moment when a woman comes to know that she is pregnant, she cannot wait to hold her tiny baby in her arms.
-You eagerly wait for your baby to arrive and bear with all the complications that you come across during pregnancy.
-If you are 40 weeks pregnant, you must be all set to welcome your baby into this world.
-However, if at 40 weeks, there are no signs of labour then no doubt you will worry.
-But should you actually worry?
-Find out more on pregnancy at week 40 and what to do if there are no signs of labour.
+The moment when a woman comes to know that she is pregnant, she eagerly waits for her baby’s arrival and is ready to bear all the pregnancy complications too.
+If you are 40 weeks pregnant, you must be all set to welcome your little one into this world.
+But, what if you do not show signs of labour at 40 weeks?
+Is it normal?
+Let’s find out more on pregnancy at week 40 and what to do if there are no signs of labour.

 40 Weeks Pregnant and No signs of Labour – Is it Normal?

 As you enter the 40th week of pregnancy, you know that any day now your baby will be delivered.
 Hence, it is only normal to get restless, but there is no need to panic.
 The good news is that you are not the only one sailing this boat.
 It has been observed that only 10 percent babies are born on their due date.

 Majority of babies are born between 37 and 41 weeks of pregnancy.
 However, twins or multiple babies are usually born before 37 weeks.
 Also, the due date given by the doctor is just an estimated date, and it may vary as your pregnancy progresses, depending on the growth and development of the baby.
 Some babies are also born after 42 weeks, though the chances are extremely rare.
 Therefore, it is very normal to be in your 40th week of pregnancy and still not show any signs of labour.

 If you have reached the 40-week mark of your pregnancy, and the signs of labour are nowhere to be seen, do not stress as it will only postpone labour.
 Instead, try this: